Hidden Ghost Hand: Unveiling Backdoor Vulnerabilities in MLLM-Powered Mobile GUI Agents: Introduction

-Furthermore, we define a min-max optimization to satisfy the attack goals.
-AgentGhost exploits supervised contrastive learning (SCL) to orthogonalize samples from poisoned samples from various combinational triggers and clean samples at the representation layer, thereby maximizing the discrepancy to enhance backdoor flexibility.
+Furthermore, we define a Min-Max optimization to satisfy the attack goals.
+AgentGhost exploits supervised contrastive learning (SCL)~\citep{khosla2020supervised} to orthogonalize poisoned samples from diverse combinational triggers and clean samples at the representation layer, thereby maximizing the discrepancy to enhance backdoor flexibility.
 Simultaneously, we adopt supervised fine-tuning to minimize the prediction error, thereby establishing the mapping between triggers and backdoor behaviors.
 This can efficiently execute our defined backdoor behaviors, regardless of the prompt template and environment status.
-Moreover, this maintains the AgentGhost performance comparable to that of clean agents when processing clean goals and other steps in poisoned episodes by minimizing the error of producing correct outputs on clean samples.
+Moreover, this ensures that the AgentGhost performance comparable to clean agents on clean goals and benign steps within poisoned episodes by minimizing the prediction error on clean samples.
 Our work makes the following key contributions: